DataDog/hiring-engineers/answers.md

 3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
 NOTE: Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-- I create a Ruby app (folder *hiring-engineers/ruby-datadog-api-script*) and add the Datadog gem to its Gemfile (gem "dogapi").
+- In order to create a timeboard through the Datadog API, I create a Ruby app (folder *hiring-engineers/ruby-datadog-api-script*) and add the Datadog gem to its Gemfile (gem "dogapi").
-- After running `$ bundle install` to install the dependencies, I write the script for creating a Timeboard with 3 graphs.
+- After running `$ bundle install` to install the dependencies, I write the script for creating a Timeboard with 3 graphs following the documentation guidelines in Ruby (R12).
 - The script requires an API and an App Key which can be found in https://app.datadoghq.com/account/settings#api.
-The API key exists but I create an application key.
-Added the keys to the script.
+The API key exists but I create the required application key.
+I add the keys to the script (file  *hiring-engineers/ruby-datadog-api-script/bin/run.rb*).
+The script only contains 3 variables: title, description, and graphs.
+- I use documentation (R12, R13) to define the variable graphs and each of the 3 different graphs in it.
+Each graphs is defined with its own query.
+- The rollup metric is represented using bars while the other two metrics are represented using line graphs (R15).
-- After executing the script by running `$ ruby run.rb` in the terminal, the terminal prompts Datadog's API response.
+- After executing the script running `$ ruby run.rb` in the terminal, the terminal prompts Datadog's API response.
 ![alt text](screenshots/response_from_api.png)
-- The timeboard is now available in the UI "Dashboard >> Dashboard list". https://app.datadoghq.com/dashboard.
+- The timeboard is now available in the UI (Dashboard >> Dashboard list) https://app.datadoghq.com/dashboard.
-- To access it, select it by its name *Test timeboard*
+- To access it, select the given timeboard name (title = *Test timeboard*).
 ![alt text](screenshots/timeboard_from_api.png)

 - [x] Once this is created, access the Dashboard from your Dashboard List in the UI: